How Lisa Marie Presley’s weight-loss surgery contributed to her death

 In Presley’s case, it appeared that “she had a twist of her entire intestine,” said Inge, who reviewed the autopsy report.

 If that’s not quickly fixed, the blockage cuts off the flow of blood to the intestine, causing the bowel to become “strangulated” and creating a cascade of potentially deadly problems.
-In Presley’s case, it led to a toxic build-up of acids in her body and a heart attack, the autopsy report said.
+In Presley’s case, it led to a toxic build-up of acids in her body and her heart stopped, the autopsy report said.

 Presley reported abdominal pain and not feeling well the morning of her death, the report said.
 It’s not clear if the pain was new.